dweekly/docs/pages/exports/daily-exports.md

 ## Overview

 Branch’s Daily Exports pull granular Branch event data directly.
-You can do so either via the **Daily Exports** section in your Branch dashboard OR via API directly.
+You can do so either via the <notranslate>**Daily Exports**</notranslate> section in your Branch dashboard OR via API directly.

 A few important notes: